 - 52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
-Please specify: - 53.
+Please specify: Have all online and offline classified advertising agencies make this information mandatory on all dog advertisements. - 53.
 What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?

-Department of Primary Industries and Regional Development
+Will not be necessary if advertising agencies insist on the information up front.
+Otherwise, Department of Primary Industries and Regional Development